Skip to content

 Deliverability is critical.
 Council officers can support you to ensure your project meets the conditions of the fund, including the timescales set out by the Scottish Government.

 Due to the high level of interest in this fund, it may be that not all projects will be successful.
-We encourage you to look at alternative funding streams and we can support you in this search.
+We encourage you to look at alternative funding sources and we can support you in this search.

 If your bid is successful, it may not be awarded the full amount of funding requested or be able to cover all costs.
 This is so the fund can deliver a significant impact to as wide a variety of communities possible.